Talk for Writing

-Foundation Stage and Key Stage One are taught phonic skills through the use of Letters and Sounds.
-This initiative promotes a strong and systematic emphasis on the teaching of synthetic phonics to aid the teaching and learning of reading and spelling.
-The phonetically decodable phonics Bug Reading scheme is used extensively to teach the children to read in the first two years at school.
+Foundation Stage and Key Stage One are taught phonic skills through our school's bespoke phonics scheme.
+Our scheme promotes a strong and systematic emphasis on the teaching of synthetic phonics to aid the teaching and learning of reading and spelling.
+The phonetically decodable Phonics Bug Reading scheme is used extensively to teach the children to read in the first two years at school.
 This scheme continues to be followed until the child shows fluency and a deep understanding of what they have read.
 They can then choose from a wealth of age appropriate books.
 All children are expected to take their books home each night to share with their parents/carers.

 In KS2 we encourage further thinking by often drawing the children back to the text to find evidence to support what they think.
 Children are encouraged to ‘dig deeper’ which we achieve by using PEE (Point, Evidence, Explain).